 Your mom put up with a lot from you growing up, so doesn’t she deserve a special celebration…and maybe a brunch cocktail?
 We love the laid-back feel at Apolline, the classy decor at Brennan’s and of course… the pastries at Willa Jean!

 9. View the expanded Besthoff Sculpture Garden

-The New Orleans Museum of Art is opening the doors to the newly-expanded Besthoff Sculpture Garden on Wednesday, May 15.
+The New Orleans Museum of Art opened its doors to the newly-expanded Besthoff Sculpture Garden last May, and we’re still reveling in all of its beauty.
 The current site houses over 60 sculptures from renowned artists, and the six-acre addition includes 26 new works by primarily 21st century artists.

 10. Boogie at Bayou Boogaloo

-Bayou St. John fills up with local food, musicians, and artisans on May 17, 18, and 19 for Bayou Boogaloo.
+Bayou St. John fills up with local food, musicians, and artisans on May 15 16, and 17 for Bayou Boogaloo.
 This festival, located on the banks of Bayou St. John, is filled with leisurely locals in canoes and kayaks, swaying to the music on the water.
-Admission is $10 per day or $20 for all three days of the festival.
+Ticket prices start at $10.

 11. Build your summer reading list

 Independent bookstores are the best for creating that perfect summer reading list.
-Check out shops like Octavia Books, Faulkner House Books, Tubby & Coo’s, and Blue Cypress Books (plus many, many more).
+Check out book shops like Octavia Books, Faulkner House Books, Tubby & Coo’s, Blue Cypress Books, and more.
 You’ll find everything from funky local cookbooks to national bestsellers.